KYurduseven/UniProt_web_scraping/README.md

 Warning!
 Protein_List.csv , Desired_Proteins_with_keywords_Part.xlsx documents have to be in the same folder.

 The UniProt ID of each protein should be listed one after the other in a Protein_List.csv file.
-Example:
-Q9Z0X1
-Q9Z0X4
-Q9Z103
-Q9Z105
-.
-.
-.